 This is a rural life simulator with funny 3D cartoon graphics.
 But this has nothing to do with the classic farming games that preach a rather sociopathic pastime and a complete focus on your estates.
 Ooblets offers a lot more: daily quests, secrets to uncover, and even a main storyline where you have to help the mayor save the city from mysterious forces.

-In ordinary farms, we do not leave our territory and only manage highly specialized functionality for caring for pets and a vegetable garden.
+In ordinary farms, we do not leave our territory and manage only highly specialized functions for the care of pets and a vegetable garden.
 Here you can also raise cute ooblet creatures to work on the farm, explore the surrounding lands, meet interesting characters, improve workers, your character and your home, and also throw dance parties.
 You can even take part in dance competitions.
-This is a fun and unobtrusive relaxation simulator in which it will be pleasant to hang out after a hard day at work.
+This is a fun and unobtrusive relaxation simulator, which will be pleasant to hang out after a hard day at work.

 9. The Falconeer

 This unusual role-playing game is another confirmation of what fantastic ideas can be embodied in the indie world.
 Here, in the role of a hawk warrior, you will fight enemies in the air, while looking at the amazing oceanic locations with rocky islands.
 You must uncover secrets lost in the depths of the sea, join different clans or fight against them, complete quests, and explore new territories.

-The winged character will be able to attack opponents in ranged combat, grab them with his claws and make incredible pirouettes in the air, adjusting to the actions of enemies and trying to take a comfortable position.
-You can improve your falcon by enhancing his abilities and learning new skills that give an advantage in battle.
+The winged character will be able to attack opponents in ranged combat, grab them with his claws, and make incredible pirouettes in the air, adjusting to the actions of enemies and trying to take a comfortable position.
+You can improve your falcon by enhancing his abilities and learning new skills that give him an advantage in battle.

 10. 12 Minutes